JBnkn/8645-computer-infrastructure/README.md

 # 8645-computer-infrastructure
+**by Joseph Benkanoun**
-Repository for the 2024 ATU Computer Infrastructure module
+Repository for the 2024 [Computer Infrastructure](https://www.gmit.ie/computer-infrastructure) module as part of the [Higher Diploma in Science in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at ATU.